 Here is the complete list of all the documents needed to complete your application:

-Admission decisions can only be made once all the required documents are received.
-Before submitting, please double check all parts of your application to make sure you have uploaded all of the required documents and that they are true and accurate.
-You will not be able to make any changes after submission (unless you need to update your contact information).
+Before submitting, please double-check all parts of your application to ensure you have uploaded all required documents and that they are true and accurate.
+You cannot make any changes after submission (unless you need to update your contact information).

 WorldQuant University does not discriminate against any person on the basis of age, ancestry, color, ethnic group identification, national origin, religion, race, gender or sex, sexual orientation, physical or mental disability, veteran status, or on the basis of these perceived characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.

+WorldQuant University is committed to compliance with the Americans with Disabilities Act (ADA) of 1990, as amended, and Section 504 of the Rehabilitation Act of 1973, as amended.
 Students requiring learning accommodations resulting from disability or injury should contact adaofficer@wqu.edu.
 WQU provides accommodations based on medical or professional documentation submitted by the student.
 It is the student’s responsibility to self-identify to the institution prior to the start of class.